"That's what I wanted to be, a farmer or a trucker, just like my dad."

 At this point, I was 24 and married with kids.
 My wife, Terese, absolutely hated the idea of me trucking, of being gone from our family, and definitely didn't like the idea of going into debt for a truck.

 But eventually, it seemed like our best choice to make a living.
 We paid $15,500 for my first truck.
 For the first two months, I was just running loads, working for my neighbor, but I had to follow their schedule.

 One day I was on my way home when Terese calls and says,’ I'm taking over dispatching you.’
 I said, ‘What?
 What do you mean?
 Why?’
 She says, ‘I leased a step deck (trailer).
 Go return all your equipment to Henry and go hook on that trailer.
 I got you booked.’
 I'll never forget that first load Terese booked for me. lt was a load out of Osceola, Wisconsin, and went all the to the east coast.

 Even though she disagreed with me getting into trucking, she booked my first independent job for me.
 It's pretty awesome that she had my back like that.
 That’s how the business got started.

-A little later on a local guy, an owner, and operator, approached us about subleasing his truck to us so we could put our name on the side of his truck.
+A little later on a local guy, an owner and operator, approached us about subleasing his truck to us so we could put our name on the side.
 We'd dispatch him, take a percentage.
 That turned into a couple of guys like that, which turned into getting another truck of our own.
 From there, we just kinda kept on building up.

 At the end of the day, the trucking industry has built a home for us.
 It has fed our family.
 No matter where I travel, I'm always proud to be from here.
 I’m proud of Wisconsin.
 Proud of to be part of it.
 Anywhere I go, I'm a farm boy from Wisconsin.”